adeiorio/NAAnaFW/README.md

 The second operation is the merging of the components of the samples:

---python makeplot.py --mertree -L muon,muonantiiso,electron,electronantiiso
+-- python makeplot.py --mertree -L muon,muonantiiso,electron,electronantiiso

-These trees can be now used for the trainings of the BDTs: go into the MVA folder and choice the training to perfom in the train_trees.py script; then use the command:
+These trees can be now used for the trainings of the BDTs: go into the MVA folder and choose the training to perfom in the train_trees.py script; then use the command:

---python train_trees.py
+-- python train_trees.py

 After all the trainings are be performed move again in bin: cd ..